See the Libraries' COVID-19 page for the latest updates on library services.

 What is PickUp@Penn?

-PickUp@Penn is a service we started July 6 and is offered to all Penn Libraries registered borrowers, including courtesy borrowers, to facilitate their research while the libraries remain closed.
+PickUp@Penn is a service offered to all Penn Libraries registered borrowers, including courtesy borrowers, to facilitate their research while the libraries remain closed.
 Borrowers can request pickup at Van Pelt Library of on-shelf Penn Libraries circulating books.
 [Biddle Law Library materials are available for pickup here but are requested through a different service from the Biddle Law Library.]
-Materials from all Penn Libraries departmental libraries is available, but delivery between buildings is limited to once to three times per week, depending upon the location.
+Materials from all Penn Libraries departmental libraries is available, but delivery between buildings is limited to one to three times per week, depending upon the location.
 Books will be charged to users and placed in paper bags for pickup just inside the library building on the ground floor of Van Pelt-Dietrich Library Center.

 Who is eligible for PickUp@Penn?